-DFW further proposes that the South Fork Smith River stream segment also be designated as a Heritage Trout Water, which is a further designation by FGC to recognize the beauty, diversity, historical significance, and special values of California's native trout.
-Heritage trout waters support populations that best exemplify indigenous strains of native trout within their historic drainages, and are able to provide anglers with the opportunity to catch native trout consistent with the conservation of the native trout present.
-Exhibit 1 provides more detail on the proposed changes to the policy.
+Further, Fish and Game Code Section 7260(c) gives FGC authority to designate "Heritage Trout Waters" to recognize the beauty, diversity, historical significance, and special values of California's native trout.
+Heritage Trout Waters are waters supporting populations that best exemplify indigenous strains of native trout within their historic drainages, and are able to provide anglers with the opportunity to catch native trout consistent with the conservation of the native trout present.